 Plot every stakeholder on a 2x2 of power vs. interest.
 Auto-recommends communication strategy: Manage Closely, Keep Satisfied, Keep Informed, Monitor.

-Channel (email, 1:1, steering committee, async update), frequency (weekly, monthly, quarterly), and content (what they actually need from you).
+Channel (email, 1:1, steering committee, async update), frequency (weekly, monthly, quarterly), and content (what they need from you).

 The skeptic, the absentee, the over-engaged, the politically threatened.
 Five common archetypes and the scripts that work for each.